 - Peripheral Neuropathy, Early-Onset A nervous system condition that causes numbness, tingling, and motor weakness.
 Under VA’s rating regulations, it must be at least 10 percent disabling within one year of herbicide exposure.

 - Porphyria Cutanea Tarda A disorder characterized by liver dysfunction and by thinning and blistering of the skin in sun-exposed areas.
 Under VA’s rating regulations, it must be at least 10 percent disabling within one year of exposure to herbicides.

 - Prostate Cancer Cancer of the prostate; one of the most common cancers among men.

 - Respiratory Cancers (includes lung cancer) Cancers of the lung, larynx, trachea, and bronchus.

 - Soft Tissue Sarcomas (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma) A group of different types of cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues.

 Agent Orange Presumptives List Condition Denials

-Help For Veterans That Can’t Work
+Help For Veterans Who Can’t Work

 Hiring an Agent Orange Presumptives Condition Lawyer

-Proving conditions from the Agent Orange presumptives list can be difficult.
+Proving conditions from the Agent Orange presumptive list can be difficult.
 There are many deadlines and VA regulations that most Veterans are not aware of.
 Woods and Woods veterans disability lawyers never charge a penny unless we win your claim.
 There is never an upfront fee you must pay and we never touch your future benefits.
 Woods and Woods Agent Orange VA Disability lawyers have worked with thousands upon thousands of victims from Agent Orange.
 The call is free and so is the advice.